Derrick Ross

-Derrick Lewis Ross (born December 29, 1983) is an American former professional football running back who played in the Arena Football League (AFL), National Football League (NFL), and NFL Europe.
-Ross played college football at Blinn College and Tarleton State University.
+Derrick Lewis Ross (born December 29, 1983) is an American former professional football player who was a running back in the Arena Football League (AFL), National Football League (NFL), and NFL Europe.
+Ross played college football at Blinn College before transferring to Tarleton State University.
 He is the AFL's all-time leader in carries (872), rushing yards (3,245), and rushing touchdowns (195).

 Early life

 Ross attended Huntsville High School in Huntsville, Texas.
 Ross began his high school career as a defensive end before switching to running back.

 College career

 Ross started his college football career at Blinn College in Brenham, Texas.
 As a sophomore in 2003, Ross was named first-team All-Southwest Junior College Football Conference, as well the conference Offensive MVP.
 After graduating from Blinn, Ross transferred to Tarleton State University in Stephenville, Texas, where he had received a football scholarship.
 In his first game with the Texans, Ross ran for a then-school record 261 yards on just 20 carries.